 Pure coconut oil is potent and effective on skin and hair issues.

-Here’s how to use coconut oil mask to repair colour damaged hair:
+Here’s how to use a coconut oil mask to repair color damaged hair:

 - Mix the coconut oil with any of the oil, as mentioned above.

 - Apply the mixture to your hair and massage, starting from the root to the tip.